lubuntu-team/manual/source/4/4.1/discover.rst

 How to launch
 -------------
-To luanch Discover from the menu -> System Tools -> Discover or run plasma-discover from the command line.
+To launch Discover from the menu -> System Tools -> Discover or run plasma-discover from the command line.